AI aims to predict respiratory failure risks at Montefiore

 In one case, an AI-based alert saved a life at Montefiore.
 A patient was admitted to the hospital, but clinicians couldn’t detect any issues with the patient’s condition.
 However, an AI alert prompted physicians to order another CAT scan, which found bleeding in the liver—if that had not been detected, it could have caused the patient’s death.

-Intel is supporting Montefiore with a large supply of data stored on the AI platform and also has worked with the hospital on improving workflows, says Jennifer Esposito, health and life sciences worldwide general manager at Intel.
+Intel is supporting Montefiore hardware and software optimization to make sense of the data and also has worked with the hospital on improving workflows, says Jennifer Esposito, health and life sciences worldwide general manager at Intel.

 PALM brings together data sets that otherwise would be separate, such as administrative and pharmacy data, and now Montefiore can bring that data and other sources together for analysis.
 “PALM is the organizer of the data,” Esposito says.